abhishekkumbhani/custom-css-and-js-code-editor/README.md

 5. Begin using the plugin by going to Appearance > Custom CSS / JS in the Admin Menu

 ### Built With
-jQuery - A fast, small, and feature-rich JavaScript library Code Mirror - A versatile text editor implemented in JavaScript for the browser.
+jQuery - A fast, small, and feature-rich JavaScript library <br>
+Code Mirror - A versatile text editor implemented in JavaScript for the browser.
 It is specialized for editing code, and comes with a number of language modes and addons that implement more advanced editing functionality.

 ### Browser support